 - The clause is reasonable in the circumstances from both the employer and employee’s perspective;

 - The employee be given an opportunity to obtain independent legal advice before signing the contact if they wish to do so;

 - If a restraint may be considered onerous then provision for an additional payment to the employee as compensation is included;

 - Cascading provisions are used particularly in relation to duration and geography of the restraint as any restraint viewed as unreasonable by the Court can be severed from the contract without affecting the validity of the remaining restraints;

 Pointon Partners Lawyers and Trade Mark Attorneys review and prepare contracts of employment that include restraint of trade clauses as well as provide advice on restraint of trade issues in addition to other general employment related issues.
-If you have any queries, or would like further information in relation to restraint of trade clauses or any other employment issue, please contact Michael Bishop or Sophie Ware on 03 9614 7707.
+If you have any queries, or would like further information in relation to restraint of trade clauses or any other employment issue, please contact Michael Bishop on 03 9614 7707.